opencadc/vos/cavern/README.md

 The `cavern` war file can be renamed at deployment time in order to support an alternate service name, including introducing additional path elements.
 See <a href="https://github.com/opencadc/docker-base/tree/master/cadc-tomcat">cadc-tomcat</a> (war-rename.conf).

-For the SSS connection to LDAP to operate, the directory `/var/lib/sss/pipes` must be mapped to the same `/var/lib/sss/pipes` directory seen by the SSS daemon, either through a volume mount or some other means.
-See <a href="https://github.com/opencadc/ac/tree/master/cadc-sssd">cadc-sssd</a> for more information.

 ## configuration
 The following runtime configuration must be made available via the `/config` directory.